Spudos/PP4/README.md

 ### Header

 - Featured on all pages
-- The first section provides login/logout/signup options
+- The first section provides login/logout/sign up options
 - The second section provides simple navigation with clear icons and hover functionality
 - User stories covered: 12, 13